develCuy/community-hub/src/docs/protocol/2-rollup-protocol.md

 It's important to note that a successful challenge does not roll back Rollux itself, only the published commitments about the state of the chain.
 The ordering of transactions and the state of Rollux is unchanged by a fault proof challenge.

-The fault proof process is currently undergoing major redevelopment as a side-effect of the November 11th [EVM Equivalence](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306) update.
+The fault proof process is currently undergoing major redevelopment as a side-effect of the EVM-equivalence update.
 You can read more about this process within the [Protocol specs](../protocol/README.md) section of this website.